 MINDFUL EMPLOYER Plus is a service exclusively for organisations who are Charter signatories.
 MINDFUL EMPLOYER Plus provides confidential telephone support for staff and managers for just £1+VAT per person per year.
 Download Key Points or, if you're already a Charter signatory, sign up for MINDFUL EMPLOYER Plus now.

 Charter For Employers Who Are Positive About Mental Health

-Not make assumptions that a person with a mental health problem will be more vulnerable to workplace stress or take more time off than any other employee or job applicant.
+- Not make assumptions that a person with a mental health condition will be more vulnerable to workplace stress or take more time off than any other employee or job applicant.

-Ensure all line managers have information and training about managing mental health in the workplace.
+- Ensure all line managers have access to information and training about managing mental health in the workplace.

 © MINDFUL EMPLOYER

 - Show that your organisation is working towards putting its principles in to practice

 - Be demonstrating your commitment to the mental wellbeing of your staff

 - Receive a personalised Charter showing the company name and logo

 - Be able to use the MINDFUL EMPLOYER logo